-Criterion: Ref4 7.1 The CA maintains controls to provide reasonable assurance that the CA records details of the actions taken to process a certificate request and to issue a Certificate, including all information generated and documentation received in connection with the certificate request; the time and date; and the personnel involved.
-5.4.1 7.2 The CA maintains controls to provide reasonable assurance that the following events are recorded: CA key lifecycle management events, including: key generation, backup, storage, recovery, archival, and destruction cryptographic device lifecycle management events.
-CA and Subscriber Certificate lifecycle management events, including: Certificate Requests, renewal and re-key requests, and revocation all verification activities stipulated in the Baseline Requirements and the CA's Certification Practice Statement date, time, phone number used, persons spoken to, and end results of verification telephone calls acceptance and rejection of certificate requests issuance of Certificates generation of Certificate Revocation Lists (CRLs) and OCSP entries. security events, including: successful and unsuccessful PKI system access attempts 5.4.1 PKI and security system actions performed security profile changes

-Criterion: Ref4 system crashes, hardware failures, and other anomalies firewall and router activities entries to and exits from CA facility.
-Log entries must include the following elements: Date and time of entry Identity of the person making the journal entry Description of entry 7.3 The CA maintains controls to provide reasonable assurance that audit logs generated are retained for at least seven years.
-5.4.3 7.4 The CA maintains controls to provide reasonable assurance that all documentation relating to certificate requests and the verification thereof, and all Certificates and revocation thereof, is retained for at least seven years after any Certificate based on that documentation ceases to be valid.
-5.5.2
+Criterion Ref 4 7.2 The CA maintains controls to provide reasonable assurance that the following events are recorded: 5.4.1 CA key lifecycle management events, including: key generation, backup, storage, recovery, archival, and destruction cryptographic device lifecycle management events.
+CA and Subscriber Certificate lifecycle management events, including: Certificate Requests, renewal and re-key requests, and revocation all verification activities stipulated in the Baseline Requirements and the CA's Certification Practice Statement date, time, phone number used, persons spoken to, and end results of verification telephone calls acceptance and rejection of certificate requests issuance of Certificates generation of Certificate Revocation Lists (CRLs) and OCSP entries. security events, including: successful and unsuccessful PKI system access attempts PKI and security system actions performed security profile changes system crashes, hardware failures, and other anomalies firewall and router activities entries to and exits from CA facility.
+Log entries must include the following elements: Date and time of entry Identity of the person making the journal entry Description of entry 7.3 The CA maintains controls to provide reasonable assurance that audit logs generated are retained for at least two years: 5.4.3 CA certificate and key lifecycle management event records (as set forth in Section 5.4.1 (1)) after the later occurrence of: the destruction of the CA Private Key; or the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 basicConstraints extension with the cA field set to true and which share a common Public Key corresponding to the CA Private Key; Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1 (2)) after the revocation or expiration of the Subscriber Certificate; Any security event records (as set forth in Section 5.4.1 (3)) after the event occurred.